 I wanted to try the Mantis in dry-fire mode before hitting the range.
 This is something that anyone can do anywhere or anytime to get used to a trigger.
 I downloaded the app to my iPhone via the AppStore.
 I assume the Android version is in the Google Play.

 When you run the app it asks you turn on Bluetooth if it is not on.
 What is interesting is that it does not require traditional Bluetooth pairing, it just finds the device.
-This is nice and time saving if you have ever had to re-sync and setup a device.
-It then asks you leave the device on a non-moving table for a few seconds while it calibrates.
+This is nice and time-saving if you have ever had to fuss to sync and setup a device.
+Mantis then asks you leave the device on a non-moving table for a few seconds while it calibrates.
 It is then ready to use!